ash/raku-challenges/089/index.md

 ### 5. Ruby

 The program in Ruby is also quite compact, I would say.
 Notice how the `gcd` method is used here: `x.gcd(y)`.
-It is indeed _a method,_ and it is called on one of the numbers.
-We’ll see more example of such approach.
+It is indeed is _a method,_ and it is called on one of the numbers.
+We’ll see more examples of such approach later.

     # Usage:
     # $ ruby ch-1.rb 100